kubernetes/kubernetes/docs/design/aws_under_the_hood.md

-kube-proxy sets up two IAM roles, one for the master called [kubernetes-master](../../cluster/aws/templates/iam/kubernetes-master-policy.json) and one for the non-master nodes called [kubernetes-minion](../../cluster/aws/templates/iam/kubernetes-minion-policy.json).
+kube-proxy sets up two IAM roles, one for the master called [kubernetes-master](../../cluster/aws/templates/iam/kubernetes-master-policy.json) and one for the nodes called [kubernetes-minion](../../cluster/aws/templates/iam/kubernetes-minion-policy.json).

 The master is responsible for creating ELBs and configuring them, as well as setting up advanced VPC routing.
 Currently it has blanket permissions on EC2, along with rights to create and destroy ELBs.

-The (non-master) nodes do not need a lot of access to the AWS APIs.
+The nodes do not need a lot of access to the AWS APIs.
 They need to download a distribution file, and then are responsible for attaching and detaching EBS volumes from itself.

-The (non-master) node policy is relatively minimal.
+The node policy is relatively minimal.
 The master policy is probably overly permissive.
 The security concious may want to lock-down the IAM policies further ([#11936](http://issues.k8s.io/11936)).